LeeJQ02/SimpleBoatGame/README.md

 - **Game End:** The game ends when one player's boat reaches the end of the river.
 - **High Scores:** Players are asked for their names at the start of the game, and their scores are stored in 'TopScore.txt' if they make it to the top 5 scores.

+## Installation

+Simply ensure you have Python installed on your system.

+## Usage

+1. Download the all the Java Class file to your local machine and place under the same folder.
+2. Open an IDE that support Java language and simply run it.

 ## Getting Started

 To play the game, simply run the `TestGame` class.